Prescription Drugs Detox And Treatment in Newfoundland

 With these numbers, there is still only one detox center, and three residential drug rehab programs in all of Newfoundland.
 However, there are many community-based programs, including a youth program for early intervention.
 None of these community programs seem quite adequate for a severe addiction though, most addicts need at least three months in a program to thoroughly detox and start a new life.

-There are twenty six out patient counselling offices throughout the province of Newfoundland.
-These offices will do group or private therapy.
+There are twenty-six outpatient counseling offices throughout the province of Newfoundland.
+These offices will do a group or private therapy.
 They will also council families of addicts and recovering addicts.
-They will decide which type of counselling is best for the recovering addict at the beginning of the program, through an initial assessment.
+They will decide which type of counseling is best for the recovering addict at the beginning of the program, through an initial assessment.

 In St. John's there is a nonprofit program called Recovering Addicts Fellowship Team.
 Any recovering addict or their family can call RAFT to seek support through their program.
 They offer a drop-in program as well.
 Most of RAFT's activities are family-friendly as they work to get a recovering addict back together with their family and create a support group for them.